hiimsergey/dntodo/README.md

 ## Description
 - "TODO" as first word, optional expressions follow
-- expression : one of multiple tags and/or verbal description follows (optional, actually)
+- Expression : one of multiple tags and/or verbal description follows (optional, actually)
     - separation of multiple expressions with "+"
-- tag: one word in ALL-CAPS, category of the todo ([see the list of tags I use]
+- Tag: one word in ALL-CAPS, category of the todo ([see the list of tags I use]
     - multiple tags in a row: precision, subcategory of the todo(#frequently-used-tags-by-me))
-- description: anything else, although nothing holds you back from using ALL-CAPS too
+- Description: anything else, although nothing holds you back from using ALL-CAPS too

 ## EBNF form
 ```html